The Short Answer

 Verdict

 Boyd Gaming (BYD) is haram for Muslim investors.
-The business model is built on casino gambling, and it carries substantial alcohol revenue and heavy debt on top — there is no threshold, purification, or minority-revenue argument that can address this.
-This verdict is unanimous across all major Sharia screening agencies.
+The business model is built on casino gambling, and it carries substantial alcohol revenue and debt above the asset-based limit — there is no threshold, purification, or minority-revenue argument that can address this.

 BYD fails Islamic screening because its core business is casino gambling (maisir).
 Use our screener to find halal alternatives.